-We run two rivers by raft and kayak (hard shell sit-on-top, whitewater, or inflatable).
-First we paddle the Mopan in kayaks.
+We run two rivers by kayak.
+First we paddle the Mopan.
 This stretch contains all the perfect elements in which to learn whitewater kayaking.
 Although safe and easy, it provides plenty of challenges.
 Complete instruction in the use of our whitewater kayaks is covered before setting out, with no experience required.
 You can read more on our Belize river page.

 Related blog post: Exploring the Caves Branch River

 Find out more about the most active adventure tour in Belize offered by Slickrock Adventures.
 Adventure vacations that will change your life!

 We descend 300 feet right through Antelope Falls.
 Complete instruction is given and the guides are thoroughly trained to make sure your downclimb is safe.

 The 90-minute walk up to the top of the falls can be a bit of a challenge for some, but you can go as slow as you need to.
 There are ropes and stairs along the 600-foot climb to help make the journey a bit easier.

 Once there, you are graced with an incredible view that goes all the way to the sea.
 Spending over an hour swimming in the most refreshing pool you have ever experienced, we next break into small groups to rappel the falls just below.
 If you wish to simply watch others, that’s fine too, the pool alone is worth the hike up.
 Guests under 100 pounds will have to do another rappel, see “Height and Weight Limits”.